dmolinagarcia/74HCT6526/README.md

 # Changelog

-## Unreleased
+## [0.2.1 ] - 26-Mar-2023
-* Addec pdfs for all schematic and pcbs for all versions for ease of access.
+* All boards.
+Added pdfs for all schematic and pcbs for all versions for ease of access
+* B1.
+Changes to Reload portion of TimerA pipeline to fix 01cmpold issue
+* B2.
+Changes to Reload portion of TimerA pipeline to fix 01cmpold issue
+* B3.
+Added switch to select OLD or NEW CIA

 ## [0.2.0 ] - 24-Jan-2023
 * All boards.
 Removed TARUNMODE from the ControlBus